cyberwizardinstitute/workshops/data_by_johnny.md

 You receieve, save, change, and send, data.

-You post, get, set, and update, data.
+You post, set, get, and update, data.

-Your friends, pics, and posts are all data.
+Your friends, pics, and vids are all data.

 You listen for events, which alert you of some data.